celinakirschner/CAR-Information-Retrieval-Project/README.md

 * Notebooks-Celina/Naive Bayes/naives-bayes-upsample

 Additional Information:
-Make sure that Scikit Learn and Keras are installed.
+* Make sure that Scikit Learn and Keras are installed.
-All learnt models for Unigram and Word embeddings representation.
+* For all model in Notebooks-Celina, in order to load the training sets, the path is set to "../../Sets-Downsampled/TF-IDF/200/trainx_tfidf.csv" or "../../Sets-Upsampled/TF-IDF/200/trainx_tfidf.csv" with x again being a place holder for 1000, 2500, 5000
-Contains all evaluation metrics and functions to generate the text representations.
+* For all model in Notebooks-Celina, in order to load the training sets, the path is set to "../../Sets-Validation/TF-IDF/200/validatex_tfidf.csv" with x again being a place holder for 1000, 2500, 5000